samunemeth/E-paper-Clock/README.md

 # E-paper Clock

-This is an e-paper clock based on a *WeAct Studio 2.9" BW* display, and a custom *Weather Station V6* mainboard.
+This is an e-paper clock based on a *WeAct Studio 2.9" BW* display, and a custom *Info Station V6* mainboard.

 ## Current functionality

 The clock can connect to a local network to get the time hen powered on.
 After this, and internal timer is calibrated to the current timezone.
 The display is refreshed every minute.
-Between the refreshes, the *ESP32-C3* enters deep sleep to preserve battery power.
+Between the refreshes, the *ESP32-C3* and the display enters deep sleep to preserve battery power.

 At set hours, the clock
 will resync to a time server, and it will show the last resync.
 The clock can also monitor it's battery level.
-By pressing the update button, the display is kept awake.
+By pressing the update button, the display is kept awake to be able to remain connected to a computer, and receive and update easily.
-After a second press, or reset, it continues normal operation.
-Pressing the top button enables user mode, witch shows the seconds for a set amount of time, or until the user presses the button again.
+Pressing the top button enables seconds mode, witch shows the seconds for a set amount of time, or until the button is pressed again.

-The settings can be configured easily.
-There is an option to power down the display when the *ESP* goes to deep sleep: `POWER_DOWN_DISPLAY` And an option to prefer fast refreshes where possible: `MAX_DISPLAYED_SECONDS`

-Messages, and time intervals can also be customised without much hassle.
-First look at the settings file `settings.h`, and if you don't find anything there, do a search on the code.
+Settings can be configures easily in the [`settings.h`](src/settings.h) file.
+Descriptions and recommendations are written next to important options.

 > [!NOTE]
 > I try to document the code as much as I can, but if you have any questions,